trustoverip/tswg-tsp-specification/spec/spec.md

 ## Transports
 The TSP messages are mostly agnostic to transport mechanisms which deliver them from a sender to a receiver endpoint.
-The authenticity, confidentiality and privacy properties of the TSP messages are designed to be independent of the choice of transport layer.
+The authenticity, confidentiality, and privacy properties of the TSP messages are designed to be independent of the choice of transport layer.
 This is one of the main goals of TSP.
-That being said, it does not mean that the choice and implementation of transport mechanisms are not important to the proper function of TSP.
-In this section, we describe a generic service interface between TSP and the transport layer, and provide guidances on some aspects of how various transport mechanisms can be used to carry TSP messages.
+That being said, it does not mean that the choice and implementation of transport mechanisms are not important to the proper functioning of TSP.
+In this section, we describe a generic service interface between TSP and the transport layer, and provide guidance on some aspects of how various transport mechanisms can be used to carry TSP messages.

 This section is informative.